Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-1/Challenge-1.md

    ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](../media/2dg4.png "Quick setup screen")

+   >**Note**: If the terminal is not open by default, please navigate to the terminal and click on new terminal.

 1. In Visual Studio Code, run the below commands in the terminal to set your **email** and **username**, which Git uses for commits.
 Make sure to replace the GitHub account email and username.

      ```pwsh